FosterCommerce/dot-all-2022/README.md

 Basically, it's a quick and easy way to get a site up and running in the cloud for showing to your friends, family, and clients.

 We are going to use Vercel to get your new Headless Commerce site online.
+The Front-end of the site will be hosted on your own Vercel account and the Back-end, Craft installation, and database, will be on Foster Commerce's Forge server.
+Everyone will share the same Back-end.

 ### Create a Vercel account